modernistik/parse-stack/README.md

 This component is main class for all object relational mapping subclasses for your application.
 It provides features in order to map your remote Parse records to a local ruby object.
 It implements the Active::Model interface to provide a lot of additional features, CRUD operations, querying, including dirty tracking, JSON serialization, save/destroy callbacks and others.
 While we are overlooking some functionality, for simplicity, you will mainly be working with Parse::Object as your superclass.
 While not required, it is highly recommended that you define a model (Parse::Object subclass) for all the Parse classes in your application.

 ### Parse::Webhooks
 Parse provides a feature called [Cloud Code Webhooks](http://blog.parse.com/announcements/introducing-cloud-code-webhooks/).
 For most applications, save/delete triggers and cloud functions tend to be implemented by Parse's own hosted Javascript solution called Cloud Code.
 However, Parse provides the ability to have these hooks utilize your hosted solution instead of their own, since their environment is limited in terms of resources and tools.
-If you are using the open source [Parse Server](https://github.com/ParsePlatform/parse-server), you must enable this hooks feature by enabling the environment variable `PARSE_EXPERIMENTAL_HOOKS_ENABLED` on your Parse server.

 ## Field Naming Conventions
 By convention in Ruby (see [Style Guide](https://github.com/bbatsov/ruby-style-guide#snake-case-symbols-methods-vars)), symbols and variables are expressed in lower_snake_case form.
 Parse, however, prefers column names in **lower-first camel case** (ex. `objectId`, `createdAt` and `updatedAt`).
 To keep in line with the style guides between the languages, we do the automatic conversion of the field names when compiling the query.
 As an additional exception to this rule, the field key of `id` will automatically be converted to the `objectId` field when used.
 If you do not want this to happen, you can turn off or change the value `Parse::Query.field_formatter` as shown below.
 Though we recommend leaving the default `:columnize` if possible.